 Mentoring, Advocacy and Peer Support

-- Academic Tutoring - Provides trained tutors for athletes, at-risk and Suspension Waiver Program students
+- Academic Tutoring - Trained tutors for athletes, at-risk and Suspension Waiver Program students.

-- Suspension Waiver Program - Program for high-potential students who have previously been suspended due to low grades
+- Suspension Waiver Program - For high-potential students who have previously been suspended due to low grades.

 - Need guidance or moral support in academic or social areas.

 - Need periodic help or motivation.

 - Have concerns with academic policies, discrimination, professor/student misunderstandings, financial aid, housing and more.